View Table of Contents

 Psoriasis appears as red or pink areas of thickened, raised, and scaling skin.
 It classically affects areas over the elbows, knees, and scalp.
 Although any body area may be involved, it tends to be more common in areas of trauma, scratching, or abrasions.

 Psoriasis may vary in appearance.
-It most often is small flattened scaly bumps and larger thick plaques of raised red patches of skin.
+It often appears as small flattened scaly bumps and larger thick plaques of raised skin.